Adlea™

 Adlea has been evaluated in multiple clinical trials that have demonstrated that it can provide site-specific pain relief without adding to the systemic side-effects associated with other pain medications including opioids.
 In randomized trials, side effects were similar in patients receiving Adlea or placebo.

-We believe the unique characteristics of Adlea and the limitations of currently available pain therapeutics give this product candidate blockbuster potential:
+We believe the unique characteristics of Adlea and the limitations of currently available pain therapeutics give this product candidate significant clinical and commercial potential:

 - Powerful analgesia